0b10010010/MotorlabMBD/README.md

 each char array of ASCII numerical values are 64bit each -> 64bit/115200bits/sec = 0.0005556 seconds for each transmission which is not sufficient for 0.0001s steps.

+Meeting wiht Dr. White:

+Thesis -> Comaprison to current motrolab.
+RTOS on the current device.
+I am doing MBC and there will be a difference in effor there as far as comparison to RTOS.
+Problems with motorlab, if you want to do something different, equipemnt on motorlab (software) is designed to do only specific things.
+Instead of writing a new software, i could illustrate the merrits of MBD by demonstratng students could simply replace blocks to do different lab exercises that origianl motorlab was not able to do so.

+Outline of my thesis.
+Talk to Dr. Brockhoff -> see any ideas of my MBD application to his problems.